 I love a good pot roast recipe.
 I'm always looking for new ones to try!
 And for those of you who follow my food blog, you know one of my favorite ingredients to cook with is Dijon mustard.
 I just LOVE the taste of Dijon mustard in my recipes!
 This pot roast recipe is savory and if you choose to use a flavored balsamic, it will make this dish even more flavorful!
-I used a cranberry balsamic vinegar and it turned out amazing!
+I used cranberry balsamic vinegar and it turned out amazing!
 This recipe is also super fast to prep.
 Once it's prepped, you will pop it in the oven to slow cook for several hours and that's all!
 Easy!
-I love a low maintenance recipe!
+I love a low-maintenance recipe!

 With any pot roast recipe, I always rub the meat down with my house seasoning.
 My house seasoning consists of salt, black pepper and garlic powder.
 I make a big container of it and store it in a tupperware so I always have it ready to go for future use.
 I'll tell you how to make it below.
 You'll love it!